persvr/perstore/README.md

 	npm install persevere-example-wiki

-Pintura can be installed in RingoJS likewise:
+Perstore can be installed in RingoJS likewise:

 	ringo-admin install kriszyp/perstore